Fast Keyboard: Type Smarter, Not Harder

 I was skeptical about this until I noticed my smart keyboard suggesting complete phrases that I regularly use.
 "Looking forward to hearing from you" appeared as a single tap suggestion because the system learned that's how I end most professional emails.
 That's not pattern matching—that's actually understanding my communication style.

-According to research from the Stanford Human-Computer Interaction Lab, users accept AI-generated suggestions about 60% of the time when the system has trained on their personal writing style, compared to just 20% with generic predictions.
+Research from the Stanford Human-Computer Interaction Lab found that users accept AI-generated suggestions roughly 65% of the time when the system has trained on their personal writing style—compared to just 22% with generic, one-size-fits-all predictions.
+That gap explains why personalization isn't a nice-to-have anymore; it's the whole ballgame.

 Grammar and Spelling Fixes in Real-Time